Mental Health and Wellness for International Students: Thriving

 -

-and friends back home through scheduled video calls and messaging.
+contact with family and friends back home through scheduled video

 3. Developing Healthy Daily Routines and Habits

-mental well-being during times of change and uncertainty.
+essential for mental well-being during times of change and

 Wellness Habits to Cultivate: